lessuknow/JavaRPGWidget/README.md

 # JavaRPGWidget
-Java widget for RPG stuff.
+Java program for RPG stuff.

-More precisely, a GUI made in Java that will connect to a SQL server to obtain details about items, skills, and more.
+More precisely, a program made in Java that will connect to a SQL server to obtain details about items, skills, and more.
+UI eventually will be added.